Magnetic Moment Calculator

 gJ factor is

 S is the sum (ordinary) of spins of all electrons (a single one takes values

 L is the sum of orbital quantum numbers of all electrons.
 Note that the spin and orbital contributions to the g-factor

 gJ differ in sign.
 This difference is related to the effects of paramagnetism (caused by the spin part of the

 gJ factor) and diamagnetism (caused by the orbital part).
-You can learn more about the relation between the paramagnetism and the magnetic moment checking the Curie constant calculator
+You can learn more about the relation between the paramagnetism and the magnetic moment by checking the Curie law calculator

 Magnetic moment calculator

-J. The calculator computes then the g-factor and the magnetic moment.
-We express the magnetic moment in Bohr magneton units, which is a convenient unit to describe magnetism in the micro-world.
+J. The calculator then computes the g-factor and the magnetic moment.
+We express the magnetic moment in Bohr magneton units, a convenient unit to describe magnetism in the micro-world.